PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

     To run a formal summative exam using Test, you **must** [contact us](mailto:vle-support@york.ac.uk) well in advance to set up and manage the exam procedure.
 This is to facilitate Test administration and comply with University assessment policy requirements.

 A scheduled summative exam during CAP or other assessment period, either remotely on in-person.
-Some questions may require [manual marking](#manual-marking-essay-type-questions), possibly [anonymously](#anonymity), but there are no long text answers or file uploads.
+Some questions may require [manual marking](#manual-marking), possibly [anonymously](#anonymity), but there are no long text answers or file uploads.
 Scores and feedback are released manually on a specific date.
 Requires a separate exam site and very specific set up; DET will manage this.

 ???
 Abstract "Formal exam: summary of procedure"

     Formal exams are run very differently to asynchronous uses of Test.
-The appropriate settings required will depend on the specific exam; [contact us](mailto:vle-support@york.ac.uk) to advise on your use case.
-Information here is an overview only, and should not be considered appropriate guidance for formal exams.
+The appropriate set up depends on the specific exam requirements; [contact us](mailto:vle-support@york.ac.uk) to advise on your specific exam.
+Information here is an overview only, and should not be considered sufficient guidance for running formal exams with Test.

+    **Questions & presentation**

+    - Often includes auto-marked question types only, but can include some manually marked short answer questions.
+    - May use [randomisation](#randomisation) to present questions in a different order in each attempt, and/or question pools to draw a random subset of questions from a larger bank of questions.
+    - May use pagination to break up longer Tests or to manage question order.

+    **Procedure overview**

     As an illustrative example, the general procedure for remote exams is: